hibaaaaaaaaaaa/BrushMagic/README.md

-# MagicBrush: Image Filters Application
+# BrushMagic: Image Filters Application

-MagicBrush is a Python application developed using **OpenCV** and **PySide6** that provides a variety of image filters for users to enhance their images.
+BrushMagic is a Python application developed using **OpenCV** and **PySide6** that provides a variety of image filters for users to enhance their images.

 ## Overview
-MagicBrush is designed to make image editing  easy.
+BrushMagic is designed to make image editing  easy.
 With a range of filters available, users can transform their images with just a few clicks.
 Whether they want to add a vintage look with black and white filters, create artistic effects with light leaks, or pixelate images for a unique style.

 ## Features
-- **Filters Variety** : MagicBrush offers a range of filters.
+- **Filters Variety** : BrushMagic offers a range of filters.
 - **Interactive Interface**: Three interfaces provide a seamless user experience.

     - Welcome Page: Start your creative journey with MagicBrush.